Toby Aromolaran: 2022–23

 Having netted in pre-season friendlies against Cray Wanderers, Buckhurst Hill and Brightlingsea Regent, Aromolaran got his first official strike for HTU since December 2021 in an August 2022 cup win over Barton Rovers on 20 August.
 The forward scored his first of the Isthmian League, North Division campaign against Hullbridge Sports on 4 November, prior to netting 3 goals in December versus Great Wakering Rovers, Gorleston and Brentwood Town.
 Aromolaran opened 2023 with January goals at East Thurrock United and at home to Hullbridge Sports.
 He scored his 20th goal for HTU on 18 February as they beat New Salamis 2–1 on the road and his 21st goal four days later in a Coggeshall Town.

 2023–24

 On the opening day of the Isthmian League, Premier Division campaign in 2023–24, Aromolaran netted a 94th-minute leveller during a 2–2 home draw with Dulwich Hamlet.
 In his following appearance, on matchday 2, the forward converted again in a triumph at Concord Rangers.
 Aromolaran scored twice in a 7–0 victory away to a weakened Hornchurch side on 21 November in the 3rd round of the Essex Senior Cup.
 His 5th goal of the campaign was netted in a 3–1 league success over Canvey Island on 2 December.

+2025–26

+After 5 seasons at Hashtag United, having become one of their most prolific players, it was announced that Toby would leave for Aveley mid way through the season.
+He ended his stint at Hashtag with 37 goals and 47 assists.
+He saw 2 promotions with the Tags.